Abbahu: Against the Christians

+Abbahu, although eminent as a halakhist, was more distinguished as an aggadist and controversialist.
+He had many interesting disputes with the Christians of his day.
+Sometimes these disputes were of a humorous nature.

+These controversies, although forced on him, provoked resentment, and it was even related that his physician, Jacob the Heretic, was slowly poisoning him, but Rabbi Ammi and Rabbi Assi discovered the crime in time.

-Abbahu made a notable exception with reference to the Tosefta's statement that the Gilyonim (Gospels) and other books of the heretics (Minnin) are not to be saved from a fire on Shabbat: "the books of those [written by Minnin for the purpose of debating with Jews] at Abidan may or may not be saved."
-In regard to the line "Barukh Shem Kevod Malkhuto" (Blessed be the Name of His glorious Kingdom) recited after the Shema, Abbahu says that in Palestine, where the Christians look for points of controversy, the words should be recited aloud (lest the Jews be accused of silently tampering with the unity of God proclaimed in the Shema), whereas in the Babylonian city of Nehardea, where there are no Christians, the words are recited with a low voice.
+Abbahu made a notable exception about the Tosefta's statement books are not to be saved from a fire on Shabbat from a place of heathen worship, saying that he did not know the answer.
+Regarding the line "Blessed be the Name of His glorious Kingdom" recited after the Shema, Abbahu says that in Palestine, where the Christians look for points of controversy, the words should be recited aloud lest the Jews be accused of silently tampering with the unity of God, whereas in the Iraqi city of Nehardea, where there are no Christians, the words are recited with a low voice.

 Preaching directly against the Christian dogma, Abbahu says: "A king of flesh and blood may have a father, a brother, or a son to share in or dispute his sovereignty, but the Lord says, 'I am the Lord your God!
 I am the first - that is, I have no father; and I am the last - that is, I have no brother; and besides me there is no God - that is, I have no son'".
 His comment on Numbers 23:19 has a still more polemical tone: "God is not a man that he should lie; neither the son of man, that he should repent; if a man says: 'I am God,' he is a liar; if he says: 'I am a son of man,' he will have cause to regret it; and if he says, 'I will go up to heaven,' he has said [something] but will not keep his word".